603 - Instructional Arrangements

 603.12 - Technology and Instructional Materials

 The school board supports the use of innovative methods and the use of technology in the delivery of the education program.
-The board encourages district personnel to investigate efficient and effective ways to utilize technological advances as a part of the curriculum and instruction practices.
+The board encourages employees to investigate efficient and effective ways to utilize technological advances as a part of the curriculum and instruction practices.

 It is the responsibility of the superintendent [or designee] to develop a plan for the use of technology in the curriculum and to evaluate it annually.
 The superintendent [or designee] will report the results of this evaluation to the board and make a recommendation regarding the use of technology in the curriculum.